On Line Meet on Toys for Kidults

-Community of toy enthusiasts and professionals were brought
+Practitioners toy enthusiasts designers , educators psychologists and professionals were brought

-together ‘Toys For All’ By to explore the phenomenon of 'kidults'—adults
+together by ‘Toys For All’ community to explore the phenomenon of 'kidults'—adults

 who engage with toys for nostalgia, creativity, and mental well-being.
 The